leolellisr/poke_RL/README.md

 # Limitations

 The only limitations of our project are in the use of the **deterministic** environment.
-Given the need to remove **randomness**, our deterministic solutions require the use of Pokémon on both teams with:
+Given the need to remove **randomness**, our deterministic solutions require the use of modified Pokémon Showdown, without the random parameter in damage calculation, and the Pokémon on both teams with:
 - Shell Armor or Battle Armor abilities, to prevent critical hits;
 - Moves with 100% accuracy and no side effects likely to occur.